algolia/instantsearch/docgen/src/guides/customization.md

   }

   // `renderParams` is an object containing all the informations
-  // you need to create a custom widget.
-If you think something is missing
+  // you need to create a custom widget. var items = renderParams.items;
-  // or you want to enhance this connector feel free to open an issue on Github. var items = renderParams.items;

   // Transform `items[]` to HTML markup: